-A student shall be eligible for early graduation in fewer than eight semesters upon completion of all requirements for graduation, excluding physical education, as mandated by Commissioner's Regulations.
-A student shall not be required to continue enrollment for the sole purpose of completing physical education requirement.
-The District, upon request from the student's parent or legal guardian, may chooses to grant the student a high school diploma prior to his/her completion of the eighth semester.
+A student may be eligible for early graduation in fewer than eight semesters if the student completes all requirements for graduation, excluding physical education.
+The District will consult with appropriate personnel, the student, and persons in parental relation, and consider factors such as the student's grades, performance in school, future plans, and benefits to graduation early in making its decision.
 Students that elect to graduate early will remain ranked with their 9th grade cohort class.
 Students interested in graduating early should review the Early Graduation Packet available in the Guidance Office.